Lorsten/sassWebsite/README.md

 # sassWebsite

-## A design for a finacial advice website using sass for styling
+## A design for a financial website design using sass for styling

 ### Author Olof Andersson